A Century of Love: A Wedding Exhibit

 More about the Bishop clock

-1772 Clock Comes Home Click to watch
+Watch 1772 Clock Comes Home on Youtube

 Historic Courtroom